Eva Pavlović Mori

 Eva Pavlović Mori (born 13 March 1996) is a Slovenian female volleyball player, playing as a setter.
 She is part of the Slovenia women's national volleyball team.

 With Slovenia, she competed at the 2015 Women's European Volleyball Championship.
-On club level she played for Calcit Volley, Volley Bergamo, Béziers Volley, Volero Le Cannet, ŁKS Łódź, Ilbank, Vandœuvre Nancy, and PTT Spor.
+On the club level, she played for Calcit Volley, Volley Bergamo, Béziers Volley, Volero Le Cannet, ŁKS Łódź, Ilbank, Vandœuvre Nancy, and PTT Spor.